University City District Skyline Housing Neighborhood Ariel View from Drone

 To Apply

-As one part of your cover letter, please also include a brief response (2–3 sentences) addressing the following questions.
+As part of your cover letter, please also include a brief response (2–3 sentences) addressing the following questions.
 Please keep in mind that there are no wrong answers!
 We ask this to better understand your work style and how to create an environment that allows you to do your best work.

 1. How do you best process information?
 (For example, do you prefer to brainstorm aloud, or read and reflect before responding?)